kadena-community/getting-started/README.md

-# Getting Started with Kadena
+# 10 minute quickstart with Kadena

 Welcome to the world of Kadena, a powerful blockchain platform that combines scalability with simplicity.
 In this guide, we'll walk you through the essential